-When looking at the inertial sensor data from the gyroscopes and accelerometers you can see that there is often a small offset in the average signal output, even when there is no movement.
+When looking at the inertial sensor data of gyroscopes and accelerometers you can see that there is often a small offset in the average signal output, even when there is no movement.
 This is what is also known as Sensor Bias.

-Figure 1 - MT Manager screenshot of the inertial data angular velocity all axis
+Figure 1 - MT Manager screenshot of the inertial data (angular velocity for all 3 axes).

 Why is there Sensor Bias?